radicle-dev/old.radicle.xyz/content/docs/radicle-p2p-architecture.rst

-  - Code sharing code between the UX and machine: Just like it's attractive to use the same language on the frontend and backend of a traditional web-app (e.g. Node/JS, Clojure/Clojurescript, etc.), using Radicle for the UX code allows one to re-use utility functions, validation logic, etc. that was already needed for the machine code.
+  - Code sharing code between the UX and machine: Just like it's attractive to use the same language on the frontend and backend of a traditional web-app (e.g. Node/JS, Clojure/Clojurescript, etc.), using Radicle for the UX code allows one to re-use machine functions, validation logic, etc. that was already needed for the machine code.

 For more information about the Radicle language, check out the RadicleDocs_.